 3. Generate part-time work or a side hustle income

 Contrary to popular belief – or hope – you can work in retirement if your retirement income doesn’t meet or exceed your retirement expenses.
-We interviewed the king of side hustles on the Queer Money® podcast.

 4. Plan for Social Security Benefits or a lack thereof